 Logging has many potentially dangerous aspects: it is isolated from the best medical care; it is on terrain that is difficult for emergency medical personnel to access; it exposes workers to the elements without any real rest.
 These can significantly worsen the consequences of an accident that could be easily managed in a more civilized setting.
 Some causes of logging injuries include:

 - Dangling branches that have become trapped in other trees and fallen without warning

 - Skidder and tractor accidents

 - Uneven terrain can lead to lower body injuries, fractures, sprains, lacerations, and contusions

 Unfortunately, injured loggers sometimes have to struggle to receive the support they need.
-If your workers’ compensation claim has been unfairly denied or delayed, our Raleigh workers comp lawyers are ready to fight for you.
+If your workers’ compensation claim has been unfairly denied or delayed, our Morehead City workers comp lawyers are ready to fight for you.

 Our team of experienced legal professionals is dedicated to helping you to fight for your legal rights when you have been hurt at work.
-Contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311.
+Contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311.